 "could a reasonable official have believed his or her actions to be lawful in light of clearly established law and the information possessed by the official at the time the conduct occurred?"
 Nicholson v.
-Georgia Department of Human Resources, 918 F.2d 145, 147 (11th Cir.
+Georgia Dep't of Human Res., 918 F. 2d 145, 147 (11th Cir.
 1990).
 And,

 "A governmental official proves that he acted within the purview of his discretionary authority by showing 'objective circumstances which would compel the conclusion that his actions were undertaken pursuant to the performance of his duties and within the scope of his authority."
 Hutton v.
-Strickland, 919 F.2d 1531, 1537 (11th Cir.
+Strickland, 919 F. 2d 1531, 1537 (11th Cir.
 1990).
 (Citations omitted).

 The reasonableness inquiry is an objective one: the question is whether the officers' actions are 'objectively reasonable' in light of the facts and circumstances confronting them, without regard to underlying intent or motivation.
-Hutton, at 1540.
+Hutton, 919 F. 2d at 1540.
 (Citations omitted).